bonitasoft/bonita-doc/md/single-sign-on-with-cas.md

-# Single sign-on with CAS
+# CAS SSO configuration

+Bonita can be configured to use CAS to provide single sign-on (SSO), as long as you already have a working CAS service and all Bonita users are registered in CAS.

 ::: info
 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

-This pages explains how to configure your Bonita Platform system to use CAS to provide single sign-on (SSO).
-It assumes you already have a working CAS service.
-All Bonita users must be registered in CAS.

 This information applies to a Bonita platform deployed from a bundle, not to the Engine launched from Bonita Studio.